duckinator/duckinator/README.md

 **If you can, please consider supporting me via [GitHub Sponsors](https://github.com/sponsors/duckinator).**

-My income has dropped by 60% due to COVID-19, and getting support for more of my open source work would help a lot. :heart:

 <!--
 **duckinator/duckinator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.